 Modes of Capture Symposium has become an established annual event within our long-standing residency and creative partnership IntraSpaces, at The Irish World Academy, University of Limerick.

 Modes of Capture Symposium explores the capturing of the creative and performance process in contemporary dancemaking.
 Curated by Jenny Roche, Róisín O’Gorman and Liz Roche, the Symposium themes respond to the changing and developing modes of thinking within dance.
 The symposium first took place in June 2019 and has run every year since then.
 It has been delivered in partnership with Dublin Dance Festival and Dance Limerick.

-Modes of Capture Symposium 2023 will involve 2 days of talks, presentations, workshops, and informal performances on the 9th & 10th June 2023 that encourage a deeper understanding of what we already know above the search for novelty and newness in dance-making processes.
-In the beautiful surroundings of UL, the symposium will explore ideas and approaches that help us go deeper into our lived experience, to encourage us to imagine better systems and possibilities for change and exchange within the wider context of the current ecological, political and cultural questions we face.
+Modes of Capture Symposium 2023 involved 2 days of talks, presentations, workshops, and informal performances on the 9th & 10th June 2023 that encouraged a deeper understanding of what we already know above the search for novelty and newness in dance-making processes.
+In the beautiful surroundings of UL, the symposium offered an opportunity to explore ideas and approaches that help us go deeper into our lived experience, to encourage us to imagine better systems and possibilities for change and exchange within the wider context of the current ecological, political and cultural questions we face.

 - What do dance practices and bodily knowledges offer as models or methods with which to address the ethical challenges confronting archival captures and disappearances?

 - What modes of attention foster the dance between memory and motion, archive and artform?

 - What is at stake when modes of sensation and attention shift?

 What matters and for which bodies in the fabulations and materials of archives?